- 5.3.1 Standard TCP/IP Connection Method

 For testing remote connections, you might also use

-ping to check the hostname, or
+pingto check the host name, or

 telnetto also check the port.
 If these fail, then also check the firewall settings on each host, and also that MySQL server is running on the remote host.